SanaMahmoodd/Personal-Blog-Website/README.md

-# PersonalBlog
+# Personal Blog Website

-Welcome to PersonalBlog, a personal blogging platform designed to share insights, stories, and experiences with the world.
+Welcome to Personal Blog, a personal blogging platform designed to share insights, stories, and experiences with the world.

 ## Table of Contents